 - Unsweetened Cocoa Powder – provides the chocolate-y flavour

-- Sugar – just use a regular caster sugar
+- Sugar – just use a regular granulated or caster sugar

 - Baking Powder & Baking Soda – It’s what makes this cake rise